Starefossen/docker-ruby-node/README.md

 ## Supported Docker versions

-This image is officially supported on Docker version v17.
+This image is officially supported on Docker versions v17, v18.

 Support for older versions (down to v1.0) is provided on a best-effort basis.